oleschley/components/README.md

 # Components
-This repo contains various templates and snippets on `HTML` and `CSS`.
+Contains various snippets and templates for frontend development.